 - resilience, including in the face of stress

 Our ambition is to provide our young children with the foundations of these skills and attributes upon which to build as they grow, developing them within a broad and balanced curriculum.

 We are committed to providing significant opportunities for pupils to master basic skills in Reading, Writing and Mathematics from an early age.
 Our curriculum is drawn from the Early Years Foundation Stage and the National Curriculum.
 In addition we draw upon high quality resources such as the Power of Reading and the National Centre for Excellence in Teaching Mathematics to ensure children are successful in gaining key skills.

-Developing Oracy and positive attitudes to learning are integral to our curriculum offer.
+Developing oracy and positive attitudes to learning are integral to our curriculum offer.

 We use a cross curricular and inclusive approach to learning which engages with children’s natural curiosity while ensuring that we cover all the statutory requirements.
-Much of our learning is planned from quality books chosen to provide a stimulus for enquiry and creativity.
+Much of our learning is planned from quality books chosen to provide a stimulus for inquiry and creativity.